MegaBedder/anticsurf/README.md

 # SecureToken v0.2.1 : An One-Time-Token Class for PHP
 A Small PHP library that can be used for Cross-Site Request Forgery defenses.
+PHP API to be used in PHP web applications to protect against vulnerability.

 ## Introduction
 PHP doesn't have any function or mechanism for CSRF vulnerabilities.
 Developers must implement their own functions to defend against this vulnerability.
 So, I have coded a small one-time-token library.